 ESPN also reports that the Cavaliers are discussing a potential trade with the Chicago Bulls involving Luol Deng.
 The Bulls have already stated they want to try and resign Deng at the end of the season, but if they’re unable to do so they would benefit more from moving him before the trade deadline to avoid letting him walk for nothing at the end of the season or going over the luxury tax again.
 But seeing as how a Lakers-Cavs deal seems more likely at the moment, we’ll focus on the ramifications of a Bynum-Gasol swap.

-Topics: Andrew Bynum Trade Rumors, Cavaliers Trade Andrew Bynum For Pau Gasol, Lakers Discussing Trading Pau Gasol, Lakers Trade Pau Gasol For Andrew Bynum, Pau Gasol Cleveland Cavaliers, Pau Gasol Trade Rumors
+Tags: Andrew Bynum Trade Rumors Cavaliers Trade Andrew Bynum For Pau Gasol Featured Lakers Discussing Trading Pau Gasol Lakers Trade Pau Gasol For Andrew Bynum Pau Gasol Cleveland Cavaliers Pau Gasol Trade Rumors Popular